eomielan/routing-protocols/README.md

 5. Run `pytest` to run the tests.

     **NOTE:** The tests require dos2unix to run on Linux.
-If you do not already have this package installed please run the following:
+If you do not already have this package installed please run:

     ```bash
     sudo apt-get update